 My twist on the traditional Irish Stew is made with boneless beef chuck steak in place of the lamb or mutton.
-You can of course use a lamb should if you like, but the cooking time and the cost will increase.
+You can, of course, use lamb if you prefer, but the cooking time and the cost will increase.
 The stout* also adds a unique flavor twist to the stew.
-I think you will find this stew delightful, and maybe after a couple rounds of your favorite Irish stout, you can dive right in to this like a true believer.
+I think you will find this stew delightful, and maybe after a couple rounds of your favorite Irish stout, you can dive right into this like a true believer.

 *If you prefer not to use stout, just substitute it with an equal amount of water or no-sodium broth.

 My grandmother made a melt-in-your-mouth beef and vegetable soup that always made us run to the table for dinner.
 Using a bounty of fresh vegetables and tender beef, this updated version continues to get me excited for dinner.

 2 tbsp virgin olive oil

 1-1/2 lbs boneless beef chuck steak, cut into 1/2-inch (1 cm) cubes

 2 carrots, sliced